BoWang12/Iso-Seq/README.md

  3) To study alternative splicing in maize transcriptome;

- 4) Use full-length isoforms to facilitate genome annotation;
+ 4) Use full-length isoforms to facilitate genome annotation.